 Pointer breeds are great hunters, but at home, these fun-loving dogs enjoy spending quality time with their owner on the sofa or playing all day long with children.
 They love people, and when given the opportunity, pointer breeds can become great companions.
 These are very protective dogs by nature and will alert you to the presence of strangers, making them excellent watchdogs.

 A pointer usually has a short, smooth coat that is very easy to care for and which sheds very little.
 Weekly brushing is usually sufficient to maintain their coat.

 Strong and energetic with a mind of their own, a pointer dog may be a little too much work for an older person or a first-time dog owner, since they need consistent training and an hour or two of daily play, walks, or exercise.
 When they don’t get enough exercise, pointers can be very destructive with chewing, digging, and other unwanted activities.

 Meet the German Shorthaired Pointer

 Originally from Germany, this low-maintenance breed is moderately easy to train.
-Their coat is solid liver (a reddish brown color), or liver and white in distinctive patterns.
+Their coat is solid liver (a reddish-brown color), or liver and white in distinctive patterns.

-The German Shorthaired Pointer is a very versatile dog that demands much of your energy and attention.
-If you do not have at least an hour or two to devote to exercise or walking on a daily basis, the German Shorthaired Pointer is not a good choice for you.
-These dogs require daily activity that gets their hearts pumping.
+A versatile hunting dog, the German Shorthaired Pointer can point birds and hunt rabbits and raccoons.
+This is a very well-rounded breed that demands much of your energy and attention, so if you don’t have at least an hour or two to devote to exercise or walking on a daily basis, the German Shorthaired Pointer is not a good option for you.

 To learn more about the German Shorthaired Pointer, go to Meet the German Shorthaired Pointer.